Griefed/ServerPackCreator/README.md

 ## Configuration

-The initial run of ServerPackCreator will place default-files in a directory called `server_files` in the same directory where the .jar-file resides in.
+The initial run of ServerPackCreator will guide you through the generation of a config-file, suited to your needs, step-by-step and then place template-files in a directory called `server_files` in the same directory where the .jar-file resides in.
 The config file will be created in the same directory as `ServerPackCreator-x.x.x.jar`.
 An example for a fully configured `serverpackcreator.conf`file can be viewed [here](https://gist.github.com/Griefed/090cc7c1c2b283daa4b46f6cb85e5e00).
-Among those default files are:
+Detailed list of all template files:

 File | Description
 ---- | ----